One of the North Sound’s best trout fishing ponds, Deer Lake is stocked annually with both rainbow and coastal cutthroat trout.

 It’s not an exaggeration to say this is a great spot for trout lovers between Seattle and the Canadian border, especially those heading to Whidbey Island.

-This Deer Lake, not to be confused with several others in Washington by the same name, is about a mile west of Clinton at the southern end of Washington’s largest island, sitting just off the mainland.
+This Deer Lake, not to be confused with several others in Washington by the same name, including the big Deer Lake in Northeastern Washington, is about a mile west of Clinton at the southern end of Washington’s largest island, sitting just off the mainland.

 Deer Lake is seasonally managed.
 The fishing season opens on the fourth Saturday of April and continues through Halloween.